Post by purifyweirdshard on Dec 21, 2016 13:39:26 GMT -6

 A: Kickstarter requires a placeholder date for the launch of a project, and after the campaign has begun it cannot be changed (and neither can the text under tier options, note how they do not mention the Vita/Switch options for instance).

 Due to the game reaching well over 1000% (one thousand) of its original goal, far surpassing anyone in the team's expectations, "more game" had to be conceptualized and stretch goals imagined during the campaign that added a lot to the project.
-Chiefly among these that would likely add significant development time are: "IGA's Biggest Castle Ever" at 2.75 m, extra platforms/ports, more and orchestrated music, many extra modes at various stretch goals, and the prequel game for handhelds at 4.5 m.
+Chiefly among these that would likely add significant development time are: "IGA's Biggest Castle Ever" at 2.75 m, extra platforms/ports, more and orchestrated music, many extra modes at various stretch goals (roughly around 12 or so), and the prequel game for handhelds at 4.5 m.

 So then, even as far back as the end of the campaign, it was assumed that the game would not meet its March 2017 release window.
 Because of all of this extra content added through funds raised, as well as the addition of new development teams to make such a reality (see the "Who" question below), a revision of the release window was necessary.
 IGA noted having to make a decision regarding a choice between quality standards and meeting the original project launch, and to the understanding of most fans following development, indeed chose this option.

 Q: Who exactly is making this game?
 Who is doing what?
 How has it changed?

 A: The entities behind Bloodstained: Ritual of the Night are as follows: